jxjo/Xoptfoil2/docs/index.md

 Xoptfoil2 follows an approach to airfoil design that could be called 'design by polars' - in contrast to the classic design methods such as 'inverse design' or 'direct design'.

-A new, optimized airfoil is described by its aerodynamic properties with objectives of some operating points.
+A new, optimized airfoil is described by its aerodynamic properties with objectives at some operating points.
 The optimizer will try to design an airfoil geometry which satisfies these objectives best possible.

 Xoptfoil2 was already used to develop some high end [airfoil families](https://github.com/jxjo/Airfoils) for F3B/F3F model gliders.

 [Get started]({% link getting_started/getting_started.md %}#Getting started){: .btn .btn-primary .btn-green }
 [View it on GitHub](https://github.com/jxjo/Xoptfoil2){: .btn }